Kotlin Multiplatform Overview

 Markers showing platform availability of APIs

-In the reference documentation of these libraries, APIs are marked based on their availability for common code, Android, and Native.
+The reference documentation for these libraries marks the APIs based on their availability for common code, Android, and Native.
 You can also filter for declarations by platform at the top of each page.

-The kotlin-multiplatform-samples repository showcases some of the functionality of these libraries.
+The kotlin-multiplatform-samples GitHub repository showcases some of the functionality of these libraries.

-If you have feedback on these libraries, please share it on the issue tracker.
+If you have feedback on these libraries, please share it through the issue tracker.

 Tooling support

 You can open, edit, and run multiplatform projects in Android Studio.
 However, some IDE features aren't yet available for these projects.
-For additional functionality, you can install the Kotlin Multiplatform Mobile plugin from JetBrains.
+To create a new project, use the Kotlin Multiplatform wizard from Jetbrains.

 We're also ensuring that the Android Gradle Plugin is compatible with Kotlin Multiplatform by testing core scenarios for new releases.